Continuity of the measure of the spectrum for quasiperiodic Schrodinger operators with rough potentials: Introduction

-The continuity in $\omega$ of $S(\omega)$ in Hausdorff metric was proven in \ci{AS1983,El82}.
-Continuity of the measure of the spectrum is a more delicate issue, since, in particular, $|S(\omega)|$ can be (and is, for the almost Mathieu operator) discontinuous at rational $\omega.$ We will actually use an even stronger notion of a.e. setwise continuity.
+The continuity in $\omega$ of $S(\omega)$ in Hausdorff metric was proven in \ci{AS1983,El82}, requiring only the continuity of $f.$ Continuity of the measure of the spectrum is a more delicate issue, since, in particular, $|S(\omega)|$ can be (and is, for the almost Mathieu operator) discontinuous at rational $\omega.$ We will actually use an even stronger notion of a.e. setwise continuity.
 Namely, we say $\lim_{n\to \infty} B_n = B$ if and only if

 .

 Establishing continuity at irrational $\omega$ requires quantitative estimates on the Hausdorff continuity of the spectrum.
 The first such result, namely the H\"older-$\frac{1}{3}$ continuity was proved in \ci{CEY}, where it was used to establish a zero-measure spectrum (and therefore the Aubry-Andre conjecture) for the almost Mathieu operator with Liouville frequencies $\omega$ at the critical coupling $\lb =1$.
 That argument was improved to the H\"older-1/2 continuity (for arbitrary $f \in C^1$) in \ci{AMS1990} and subsequently used in \ci{L1993,L1994} to establish (\ref{aa}) for the almost Mathieu operator for $\omega$ with unbounded continuous fraction expansion, therefore proving the Aubry-Andre conjecture for a.e. (but not all) $\omega.$ The extension to all irrational $\omega$ is due to \cite{JK2001,AK2006}\footnote{ It should be noted that the argument of \cite{AK2006} that, in particular, completed the result for the critical value of $\lambda$, did not involve continuity in frequency}.